NadiiaBCN/coaching_bot_gpt/README.md

 ### Example Conversation
 ```
 User: /start
-Bot: Welcome to the Enhanced Coaching Bot! 🤖
+Bot: Welcome to the Enhanced Coaching Bot!

 I can help answer questions based on your uploaded documents.
 Just send me your question and I'll search through the knowledge base.

-User: How can I manage my time better?
+User: Why should sugary drinks be avoided?
-Bot: Based on your documents, here are effective time management strategies:
+Bot: Based on the information provided in the documents, here are some practical recommendations regarding why sugary drinks should be avoided:

-1. **Time Blocking**: Schedule specific time slots for different activities...
-2. **Priority Matrix**: Use the Eisenhower method to categorize tasks...
-3. **Eliminate Distractions**: Create a focused work environment...

-*Sources: time_management.pdf, productivity_tips.docx*
+1. Health Risks: Sugary drinks can contribute to health issues like high blood pressure, cardiovascular problems, and weight gain.
+If you fall into these categories...
 ```

 ## <span style="color:#6699FF">Deployment</span>